 This module was last tested with this configuration:

-- A host computer running Ubuntu 14.04 on VMware Fusion
+- A workstation running Ubuntu 16.04 on VMware Fusion

 - Software: Vagrant 2.0.0, VirtualBox 5.1, Chef Development Kit 2.3.4